+The Committee determined that Mr. Lanier should continue to participate in the Company's Management Bonus Program for fiscal 2001.
+The Committee also determined that Mr. Lanier's target bonus for fiscal 2001 will be \$227,100, an increase of 5% over the preceding year.
 The Committee will continue to have the discretion to award Mr. Lanier an individual performance bonus of up to 100% of his formula-derived bonus.
 When considering the amount, if any, of such an individual performance bonus, the Committee will evaluate the Company's sales, earnings and return on net assets, its total return to stockholders, the Company's relative performance compared to other apparel companies and Mr. Lanier's achievements during the year.

-As noted earlier in July 1999 the Committee awarded stock options to the Company's executive officers and other executives.
+As noted earlier, in July 2000 the Committee awarded stock options to the Company's executive officers and other executives.
 Mr. Lanier was granted an award of 10,000 shares.
 The Committee believes that this and previous stock option grants provide incentive for Mr. Lanier to maximize the Company's performance to the benefit of all shareholders.